mindrash/PEBKAC/README.md

 ## Technologies
 - Polygon
 - SVG: Scalable Vector Graphics - I wanted to use SVG for this servies to move closer to an on chain solution.
-I decide to use IPFS because of the data set size in use, but maybe next time
+I decide to use IPFS because of the data set size in use, but maybe next time.
 - Python
 - Solidity - implemented more on the contract in this one:
 ```